semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 If you cannot use the Docker image, install Semgrep CI with `pip install semgrep`.

 :::note
-`--config auto` sends your repository's URL to Semgrep Registry to fetch pre-configured rules for security and correctness.
+`--config auto` sends your repository's git URL to [Semgrep Registry](https://semgrep.dev/r) to find rules configured for your repository and as a key for cached rule recommendations.
 :::

 ## Reviewing Findings